Just a short walk from the main road, rife with cars, a natural oasis unravels ahead like a ribbon.

 Lizzie’s story is one for the ages – a classic tale of the phoenix rising from the ashes.
 It teaches people that nobody is too small to have a voice, nobody is too small to make a difference and the acts of an individual can be so powerful.

-Photographs courtesy of: Plastic Patrol, Crew Clothing / Andy Hughes, John Linford, Robert Boulton and Joel Caldwell.
+Photographs courtesy of: Planet Patrol, Crew Clothing / Andy Hughes, John Linford, Robert Boulton and Joel Caldwell.

 You can read ‘The Crazy 8’, Lizzie’s first-hand account of her experiences paddling the Hudson River in Issue 05 of Oceanographic Magazine.

 Take a look inside the latest issue of Oceanographic Magazine.

 Subscribe to the digital edition for just £20 a year, or enjoy it for free courtesy of Oceanographic’s partnership with Marine Conservation Society.
 No cost, no catch.